 - Add a layer of sauce on top of the ricotta.

 - Sprinkle with mozzarella cheese

-- Place another layer of no boil noodles and repeat layers in same order 3 – 4 times.
+- Place another layer of no-boil noodles and repeat layers in the same order 3 – 4 times.
 (Noodles, ricotta, sauce, cheese – repeat)